 Is MAC Cosmetics PETA Certified?

-No, MAC is not PETA Certified.
-PETA also lists MAC as a company that tests on animals.
+No, MAC is not PETA certified, and PETA lists MAC as a company that tests on animals.

 Is MAC Cosmetics Leaping Bunny Certified?